- Mycelium is the mass of branched fibers comprising the vegetative part of a fungus.

 - It can make everything from building bricks to meat alternatives.

-- Mushroom-based products could prove key in the creation of a circular economy.
+- Mushroom mycelium could prove key in the creation of a circular economy.

 Have you read?

-Mycelium is the mass of branched fibres making up a fungus.
-It is a safe, strong and biodegradable material with a wide range of uses.
+Mycelium is the mass of branched fibers making up a fungus.
+It is a safe, strong, and biodegradable material with a wide range of uses.
 However, unlike plastics and other synthetic materials – which can take hundreds of years to decompose – mycelium-based products naturally degrade after their intended product cycle.

 More sustainable, these products could also help create a circular economy, which aims to eliminate waste and transform how we produce and use goods.
 It is estimated that the circular economy could offer up to $4.5 trillion in global economic benefits by 2030, alongside environmental benefits such as lower emissions and better land use.

 What is the World Economic Forum doing about the circular economy?

 The World Economic Forum has created a series of initiatives to promote circularity.

 1. Scale360° Playbook was designed to build lasting ecosystems for the circular economy and help solutions scale.